 This is one of the major benefits of Golang as it has a profound effect on the smooth and effective functioning of the app.
 To put it shortly, concurrency makes it possible for two or more processes to run simultaneously yet independently of one another.
 In the case of Golang, concurrency pertains to the parallel running of functions and is facilitated by goroutines and channels (you can read more on that topic on the Golang Programs website).

-Check out Ginny: our parking management app with backend written in Go
+Ginny: our parking management app with backend written in Go

 Gin Gonic: one of the top Go’s frameworks